 It feels awkward celebrating in these tumultuous times but I want to acknowledge the people who helped me finish my longest book yet in record time, particularly my editors Jess Shulman, Susan Fitgerald and Jenny McWha, as well as publisher Kathryn Lane and publicist, Elham Ali.

 And most of all you, dear reader, thanks, as always, for your support.
 I truly couldn’t do this without you.
-I’d love if you could spread the word about this series whether by sharing a post, pic or review with your friends and family.

 I hope you are all keeping healthy and well, much love.